-As Dr. Jessica Shepherd, Chief Medical Officer of Verywell Health, told Live Science, dehumidifiers are not recommended as the only tool to manage asthma, but in certain cases, they can be useful.
+Dr. Jessica Shepherd, the chief medical officer at Verywell Health, told Live Science that dehumidifiers are not recommended as a tool to manage asthma specifically, but in certain cases they can be useful.

-"Heat and humidity create changes in the air which will increase the demand for oxygen.
-It is also important to monitor the humidity level, especially in the home, with a hygrometer as humidity levels that are over 45% encourage mold, bacteria, and dust mites growth — all of which are common asthma triggers."
+"Heat and humidity create changes in the air which will increase the demand for oxygen," Shepherd said.
+"It is also important to monitor the humidity level, especially in the home, with a hygrometer as humidity levels that are over 45% encourage mold, bacteria, and dust mites growth — all of which are common asthma triggers."

 Is humidity or dryness best for asthmatics?

-"At low humidity, the upper airways, which necessarily hydrate inhaled air, can dry out, slowing cilia beat frequency that is critical for clearing inhaled debris, and stressing cells," he says.
+"At low humidity, the upper airways, which necessarily hydrate inhaled air, can dry out, slowing cilia beat frequency that is critical for clearing inhaled debris, and stressing cells," he said.
 "Low humidity also promotes breakup of mucus into respiratory droplets, which can carry inhaled contaminants deeper into the airways where they can promote respiratory illness including bronchoconstriction."

 What are other methods for managing humidity-induced asthma?